Speed Queen Top-Load Washer Transmission Oil Leak Repair Guide

 Tools and Materials Required

-5. Seal driver tool (specific to your model — see part numbers below)
+- Seal driver tool (specific to your model — check part numbers below)

 Accessing the Transmission

 The transmission in Speed Queen top-load washers is located beneath the washing tub.
-Access requires removing the front panel and drain hose assembly:
+To access it, you’ll need to remove the front panel and drain hose assembly:

-1. Unplug the washer from the electrical outlet
+- Unplug the washer from the electrical outlet.

-2. Close the water inlet shutoff valves on the wall behind the machine
+- Close the water inlet shutoff valves on the wall behind the machine.

-3. Locate the front access panel — typically held by four Phillips-head screws along the bottom edge
+- Locate the front access panel, typically held by four Phillips-head screws along the bottom edge.

-4. Remove screws and carefully pull the panel away from the machine
+- Remove the screws and carefully pull the panel away from the machine.

-5. The transmission will be visible at the bottom center, directly below the tub
+- The transmission will be visible at the bottom center, directly beneath the tub.

-6. Note the position of all hoses and electrical connections before proceeding
+- Take note of the position of all hoses and electrical connections before proceeding.

-If your Speed Queen model has a side access panel instead of front access, locate the panel on the opposite side of the motor and follow the same removal sequence.
+If your Speed Queen model has a side access panel instead of front access, locate the panel opposite the motor and follow the same removal steps.

 Removing the Drive Belt

-Before accessing the output shaft seal, you must remove the drive belt to prevent accidental rotation:
+Before accessing the output shaft seal, it’s essential to remove the drive belt to avoid accidental rotation:

-1. Locate the belt tensioner bracket (typically mounted on the motor frame)
+- Find the belt tensioner bracket (usually mounted on the motor frame).

-2. Using an adjustable wrench, loosen the tensioner bolt counterclockwise until slack appears
+- Using an adjustable wrench, loosen the tensioner bolt counterclockwise until slack appears.

-3. Slide the belt off the pulley on the transmission output shaft
+- Slide the belt off the pulley on the transmission output shaft.

-4. If the belt is cracked, frayed, or shows signs of oil contamination, replace it with a new one — oil exposure degrades rubber rapidly
+- If the belt is cracked, frayed, or shows signs of oil contamination, replace it with a new one — oil exposure degrades rubber quickly.

-5. Set the belt aside on a clean surface
+- Set the belt aside on a clean surface.

 Removing the Old Seal

-The output shaft seal is a pressed component seated in a groove at the point where the shaft exits the transmission case:
+The output shaft seal is a pressed component seated in a groove where the shaft exits the transmission case:

-1. Position your small pry bar at the edge of the old seal (not touching the rotating shaft itself)
+- Position your small pry bar at the edge of the old seal (avoiding contact with the rotating shaft itself).

-2. Gently pry the seal outward — it may require several attempts if it’s corroded
+- Gently pry the seal outward — it may take several attempts if it’s corroded.

-3. Do not use excessive force that could damage the shaft or case bore
+- Do not apply excessive force that could damage the shaft or case bore.

-4. Once the seal is loose, carefully extract it by hand
+- Once the seal is loose, carefully extract it by hand.

-5. Inspect the shaft surface where the seal made contact — it should be smooth and free of scoring
+- Inspect the shaft surface where the seal made contact — it should be smooth and free of scoring.

-6. If the shaft is scored or pitted, the seal will not hold, and transmission replacement is necessary
+- If the shaft is scored or pitted, the seal won’t hold, and transmission replacement is necessary.

-7. Wipe away all old oil and seal debris with a clean cloth
+- Wipe away all old oil and seal debris with a clean cloth.

 Installing the New Seal

-Speed Queen output shaft seals are available as complete assemblies with the spring tension already installed.
-Installation is the reverse of removal:
+Speed Queen output shaft seals are typically available as complete assemblies with the spring tension already installed.
+Here’s how to install the new seal:

-1. Inspect the new seal before installation — it should have a spring coil visible on the inner lip
+- Inspect the new seal before installation — it should have a spring coil visible on the inner lip.

-2. Apply a very light coat of clean transmission fluid to the shaft where the seal will contact
+- Apply a very light coat of clean transmission fluid to the shaft where the seal will contact.

-3. Position the seal squarely over the shaft opening
+- Position the seal squarely over the shaft opening.

-4. Using a seal driver tool (specific to your model), press the seal straight into the bore until it seats flush with the case
+- Using a seal driver tool (specific to your model), press the seal straight into the bore until it seats flush with the case.

-5. Do not tap with a hammer — use steady, even pressure from the driver tool
+- Do not tap with a hammer — use steady, even pressure from the driver tool.

-6. The seal should seat with a slight resistance — when properly installed, it will not move when you attempt to wiggle it by hand
+- The seal should seat with slight resistance, and once properly installed, it won’t move when you attempt to wiggle it by hand.

 Note on Seal Driver Tools: Speed Queen seals require specific driver tools to avoid damage.
 Common driver sizes for Speed Queen transmissions are 1.750 inches (44.45mm) and 2.000 inches (50.8mm) in diameter.
 Verify your model’s requirement in the service manual before purchasing or fabricating a driver.